About Wild New Forest

 Our history

-Wild New Forest was established in 2016 and incorporated as an independent, not-for-profit, community interest company (CIC) in Dec 2019.
-Over the last five years we have developed an extensive portfolio of ecological survey and research projects in and around the New Forest National Park, and in Jan 2024 Wild New Forest became hosting partner of the New Forest Biodiversity Forum.
-A separate spin-out company called Wild New Forest Guided Tours was also established at this time to enable focussed delivery of guided wildlife tours.
+Wild New Forest was established in 2016 and incorporated as an independent, not-for-profit, community interest company (CIC) in Jan 2020.
+Over the last six years we have developed an extensive portfolio of ecological survey and research projects in and around the New Forest National Park, and in Jan 2024 Wild New Forest became hosting partner of the New Forest Biodiversity Forum.

 Our team

-We are a local family business living and working in the New Forest, and we partner with an extensive network of specialists to deliver our project portfolio.
+We are a local company, living and working in the New Forest.
+We partner with an extensive network of organisations, people and individual specialists to deliver our project portfolio.

 Prof Russell Wynn is Founder and Director of Wild New Forest.
-He has a science background, and in his 20-year science career at the National Oceanography Centre he published over 100 peer-reviewed science papers and took on a variety of senior management roles, including Associate Director for Government, International, and Public Engagement.
-He switched careers in Jan 2020 to fully focus on nature conservation, and established Wild New Forest CIC with the strapline "working for wildlife in the New Forest National Park".
-Russ is currently also Chair of the New Forest Biodiversity Forum, Vice-Chair of the Habitats and Landscape Committee of the New Forest Association, and an Honorary Professor at University of Southampton.
-He was also formerly Manager of the England Curlew Recovery Partnership, a Trustee of Curlew Action, and a Secretary of State appointed member of the New Forest National Park Authority.
+He has a science background, and in his 20-year career at the National Oceanography Centre published over 100 peer-reviewed science papers and took on a variety of senior management roles, including Associate Director for Government, International, and Public Engagement.
+He switched track in Jan 2020 to fully focus on nature conservation, and established Wild New Forest CIC with the strapline "working for wildlife in the New Forest National Park".
+Russ is currently Chair of the New Forest Biodiversity Forum, a member of the Habitats and Landscape Committee of the New Forest Association, and an Honorary Professor at University of Southampton.
+He was formerly Manager of the England Curlew Recovery Partnership, a Trustee of Curlew Action, and a Secretary of State appointed member of the New Forest National Park Authority.

-Christine Sams is an Associate Director at Wild New Forest.
-Following a 14-year career in engineering (CEng), Christine moved into environmental science at the National Oceanography Centre with a focus on developing and delivering collaborative projects to translate research knowledge into practical solutions.
-She developed and led a portfolio of projects that are developing new capabilities to measure environmental change and that are expanding the use of scientific observations.
-Funding partners included the European Space Agency, UK Space Agency, UKRI NERC, and the Future Earth network.
-She is currently leading Wild New Forest's work on climate change.
+Christine Sams is Associate Director of Wild New Forest.
+Following a 14-year career as a Chartered Engineer, Christine moved into environmental science at the National Oceanography Centre with a focus on research-driven innovation and satellite Earth Observation.
+She developed and led a portfolio of applied research projects with partners including the European Space Agency, UK Space Agency, UKRI NERC, and the Future Earth network.
+In 2024 Christine led an ocean-themed public engagement exhibit at the Royal Society Summer Science exhibition "Deep Heat, How a warming Ocean is changing life on earth".
+She is currently leading Wild New Forest's work on climate change and studying part-time towards an MSc in Soil Science (Cranfield University).

 Our natural history experience